-Prerequisite: Electro-Pneumatics or consent of instructor.
-This course introduces the use of Programmable Logic Controls (PLCs) in industrial processes.
+Prerequisite: Electro-Pneumatics or instructor approval.
+Introduces the use of Programmable Logic Controls (PLCs) in industrial processes.
 Pneumatic circuits are used to illustrate the application of the PLC.
 Students are introduced to ladder programming by constructing circuits, preparing the PLC program and testing circuits.
+Two hours lecture and two hours lab per week.